 It is an Italian territory.
-With an extremely low permanent population and excellent landscapes, the island is indeed great for tourism.
+With a meager permanent population and magnificent landscapes, the island is indeed great for tourism.

 Its suitability for a winter visit is occasioned by its comparatively high temperature of around 15°C. This makes it warm enough for an escape of the harsh European temperatures.